 Landmark School has academic year and summer programs for students who struggle with reading, writing, organization, time management and ADHD.
-To inquire, please email Director of Admission, Elizabeth Parker [email protected].
+To schedule an appointment during the 2017 SAES Boarding School Fair, November 11-13, please contact Elizabeth Parker, Director of Admission, at email@example.com.

 A Sneak Peek at Landmark School

 Landmark School offers a challenging and dynamic high school experience for students in grades 8 - 12 who struggle with dyslexia, writing, and organization.
 We provide an individualized college preparatory program, the cornerstone of which is our renowned, one-to-one daily tutorial.
 Small class sizes, specially trained faculty, and a proven track record prepare our students for a lifetime of success.
 Landmark students have average to superior intelligence, are comfortable socially, are eager to pursue a variety of interests inside and outside of the classroom, and are often bright, creative, "big picture thinkers".

 "For 45 years, Landmark School has been empowering children with dyslexia and other language-based learning disabilities to gain self-awareness, reach their potential, and develop self-advocacy skills to be successful in a competitive world.
 This unique school is a true leader in the field of educating young people with dyslexia."

 Sally Shaywitz M.D., The Audrey G. Ratner Professor in Learning Development at Yale University's School of Medicine and Co-Director of the Yale Center for Dyslexia & Creativity

 The Landmark Advantage